 Lower Feather River

-At least 22 fish species have been found in the lower Feather River, although some of these may be non-residents washed down from Oroville Reservoir (Table 3.4-3).
+At least 22 fish species have been found in the lower Feather River, although some of these may be non-residents washed down from Lake Oroville (Table 3.4-3).
 Fish Species of Management Concern present in the lower Feather River include Central Valley spring-run Chinook salmon, Central Valley fall-run Chinook salmon, California Central Valley steelhead, southern DPS green sturgeon, Pacific lamprey, river lamprey (Lampetra ayresii), hardhead, and Sacramento splittail.
 Chinook salmon are abundant in the Feather River, with an estimated 30,000 to 170,000 Chinook salmon spawning in the Feather River annually (Federal Energy Regulatory Commission 2007).
 There is substantial introgression between Feather River spring-run and fall-run Chinook salmon, likely a result of past hatchery practices and loss of geographic separation when Oroville Dam was built (Williams 2006; National Marine Fisheries Service 2009; Vogel 2011).

-Oroville Dam releases are managed to benefit coldwater fisheries.
+Oroville Dam releases are managed to benefit cold-water fisheries.
 Most Feather River spring-run Chinook salmon, fall-run Chinook salmon, and steelhead natural spawning occurs in the low-flow channel (LFC), which has flow and water temperature restrictions (Federal Energy Regulatory Commission 2007:122).
 Flows in the LFC are currently required to be at least 800 cfs from September 9 to March 31 of each water year, to accommodate spawning by anadromous salmonids, and at least 700 cfs the remainder of the year.
 Water temperatures in the channel LFC range from 47°F in the winter to 65°F in the summer (Vogel 2011).
 The summer water temperatures can limit salmon production.
 Gravel recruitment is also an issue for the LFC of the river (Vogel 2011).

 The flow regime in the reach of the Feather River extending from the Thermalito Afterbay outlet (RM 59) to the confluence of the Feather and Sacramento Rivers varies depending on runoff and month.
 Flows in this reach of the Feather River typically vary from the minimum flow requirement up to a flow of 7,500 cfs (Federal Energy Regulatory Commission 2007).
 Spawning by southern DPS green sturgeon was documented in 2011, a wet year, at the Thermalito Afterbay outlet (Seesholtz et al. 2015).